mincong-classroom/containers/README.md

-# containers-template
+# Assignments

-This is a template repository for the assignments of the course "Software Containerization and Orchestration" for the students of [ESIGELEC](https://esigelec.fr).
+Welcome!
+This is a mono-repository for the assignments of the course "Software Containerization and Orchestration" for the students of [ESIGELEC](https://esigelec.fr).
+It includes 3 sections, 5 lab sessions, and is composed of different key objectives as described below:

 ```mermaid
 %%{